-self.cellField[x:x+size-1,y:y+size-1,0]=cell
+self.cellField[10:14,10:14,0]=cell

 is based on Numpy syntax. self.cellField is a pointer to a C++ lattice which stores pointers to cell objects.
+In this example our cell is a 5x5 square collection of pxels.
+Notice that the 10:14 has 5 elements because the both the lower and the upper limits are included in the range.
 As you can probably tell, self.cellField is member os SteppableBasePy.
 To access cell object occupying lattice site, x,y,z, we type: